© 2019 Baptist Health. All Rights Reserved.

 Do you smoke?

 If you answered "yes."
 Smoking is more closely related to developing PAD than any other risk factor.
-It increases your PAD risk four times.
+It may increase your PAD risk up to four times.

 Do yourself a favor and quit for good.
 Talk to your doctor if you need help.